estanislaocrivos/stm32f4-rust-template/README.md

 cargo check
 ```

-To build the project, run the following command in the terminal:
+To build the project, run:

 ```sh
 cargo build